denten-books/plain-text/2-chapter.md

 production since the typewriter into the personal computer.
 Kittler concludes the book by writing that:

-> under the conditions of high technology, literature has nothing more to say
+> Under the conditions of high technology, literature has nothing more to say
 > [...] an automated discourse analysis has taken command [...] and while
 > professors are still reluctantly trading in their typewriters for word
 > processors, the NSA is preparing for the future: from nursery school